 Adjust CPU priorities to Optimize Windows 7 PC

-Adjusting the CPU priorities of programs running on your Windows 7 PC can help allocate more processing power to the game you’re playing.
-You can manually adjust the CPU priorities by opening the Task Manager (press Ctrl+Shift+Esc), selecting the game’s process, right-clicking, and selecting “Set Priority”.
+You can manually adjust the CPU priorities by opening the Task Manager (press Ctrl+Shift+Esc).
+Select the Details Tab and find your game, right-clicking, and selecting “Set Priority“.
 However, a more efficient way to do this is by using a third-party program like Process Lasso.

 Use an Optimization tool to Optimize Windows 7 PC